mozmeao/basket/docs/install.rst

     $ # this starts the server and dependencies
     $ docker-compose up web

-If you've made changes to the `Dockerfile` or `requirements.txt` you'll need to rebuild the image to run the app and tests:
+If you've made changes to the `Dockerfile` or `requirements/*.txt` you'll need to rebuild the image to run the app and tests:

 .. code-block:: bash